The Stalker can follow one player during the night. In the morning, the Stalker will get a report telling them who their target visited last night.

-- There are some roles that visibly self-visit when using their ability.
-These are: the Messiah, the Tarot Reader, and the Shapeshifter.
+- Roles that "visit themselves" are not seen by the Stalker.
+These include: the Messiah, the Tarot Reader, and the Shapeshifter.
 The Protector and Shaman can visit themselves if they use their defensive ability on themselves.
 It is also possible for a Succubus to redirect someone to themselves, making them appear self-visiting.

 - If the Stalker targets the 'killing wolf' they will get a report their target visited the person who died in the night.
 All other Wolfpack members are not necessarily seen visiting this target (it is still possible for Wolfpack members to be seen visiting the same/another player because of abilities they have used).
 For an explanation of how the Wolfpack's kill system works, see the corresponding section in the Factions page.

 - As a Stalker, you can see players visiting other players.
 This tells you that they have a certain role, although you cannot be sure which role they have.
 So your information is usually only a starting point for further investigation.